List of Marvel Comics characters: B: Bulwark

+Bumbler

+The Bumbler is a character appearing in American comic books published by Marvel Comics.
+He was created by Cody Ziglar and Natacha Bustos, and first appeared in Miles Morales: Spider-Man #25 (April 2021).

+The Bumbler is a honey bee-themed criminal who encounters Miles Morales several times throughout his career.

+During the events of "Gang War", Bumbler gains control of Bedford–Stuyvesant within New York City's criminal underworld.
+Bumbler and his gang called the Buzz Boys, which includes another wannabe criminal named Vespa, engage in a destructive turf war with the Frost Pharaoh and his Ankh-Colytes.
+They are defeated by Spider-Man and the Daughters of the Dragon.

+The Bumbler possesses bee-themed gadgets and weapons, including armor equipped with flight wings and can produce electric shocks, "Honeybombs" that generate honey and high-tech firearms.

 Nathaniel Bumpo

 Sonny Burch

 Sonny Burch is a minor character in Marvel Comics.
 The character, created by writer John Jackson Miller and artist Jorge Lucas, first appeared in Iron Man (vol. 3) #73 (December 2003).

 As chairman of Cross Technological Enterprises, he acquires Iron Man's technology patents to be sold to various companies to improve his own political position.
 However, Burch had neither the knowledge nor care to fully understand that even Iron Man's outdated technology is too sophisticated for adapting; examples of Burch's incompetence include a submarine where Iron Man and Captain America save the military personnel, a missile defense system for the U.S. Government, and Oscorp's imperfect battlesuits and military drones.
 Technological mistakes threaten a cargo plane carrying Iron Man's various armors (which were salvaged after blackmailing Carl Walker) to crash into Washington, D.C., resulting in Burch taking a gun and committing suicide.
 Fortunately, Iron Man saves the plane's personnel and guides it into a controlled crash-landing.